How is this year group organised?

 Our topics are:

 Within the English curriculum, the children will be taught reading, writing, speaking & listening and spelling & grammar (SPAG) skills.
 This will include: letters, sounds, spelling rules and grammar, sentence structure and punctuation, understanding of whole texts and meaning, handwriting (cursive script), writing for different audiences and purposes, and reading of different styles of texts.
-We encourage the children to be reading and writing as much as possible and any opportunities that you may find at home would also greatly benefit their learning.

 PE - Spring Term